 The goal of the GRAVITY design is to provide a largely self-contained instrument for precise narrow angle astrometry and phase referenced imaging of faint targets in K-band.
 The following figures and diagrams illustrate the GRAVITY concept for the example of observations of the Galactic Center with the UTs (see Figs. 2 and 3).
 This particular example is chosen because it covers most of the operational modes of the instrument.
 For clarity, only two of four telescopes, i.e. one out of six baselines are shown.
+A block diagram depicting the various light paths and components of the instrument is shown in Fig. 4.

-Figure 2: View of the Galactic Center illustrating the required celestial configuration for GRAVITY AO assisted observations.
+Figure 2: NACO K-band image of the Galactic Center illustrating the required celestial configuration for GRAVITY AO assisted observations.
+See text for details.

-A bright wave front reference star (IRS7, 5.57" separation, $K = 6.5^m$) outside the 2" FoV of the VLTI is picked up by the UT Coudé star separator (STS) and imaged onto the GRAVITY IR wavefront sensors (called CIAO) located in each of the UT Coudé rooms.
+A bright wave front reference star (IRS7, 5.57" separation, $K = 6.5^{m}$ ) outside the 2" Field of View of the VLTI is picked up by the UT Coudé star separator (STS) and imaged onto the GRAVITY IR wavefront sensors CIAO located in each of the UT Coudé rooms.
 This bright reference star thus serves as an off-axis AO reference star.
 The wavefront correction is applied using the MACAO deformable mirrors.
 GRAVITY can also be used with the generic MACAO optical wavefront sensors on the UTs.
 When observing with the ATs, the adaptive optics correction is performed by NAOMI.

-The 2" telescopic field of view of the VLTI (UT case; 4" on the ATs) contains both the science target (Sgr A) and the phase reference star (IRS16C, 1.23" separation, $K = 9.7^{m}$).
-Both objects are re-imaged via the main VLTI delay lines onto the GRAVITY Beam Combiner Instrument.
-Note that GRAVITY can operate in single-field and dual-field mode.
-In the single-field case, the SC target also serves as FT reference star and the light is split 50%-50% between the two channels.
+The 2" telescopic Field of View of the VLTI (UT case; 4" on the ATs) contains both the science target (Sgr A\) and the phase reference star (IRS16C, 1.23" separation, $K = 9.7^{m}$ ).
+Both objects are re-imaged via the main VLTI delay lines onto the GRAVITY Beam Combiner Instrument (BCI).
+Note that GRAVITY can operate in single-field, dual-field, and dual-field wide mode.
+In the singlefield case, the SC target also serves as FT reference star and the light is split 50%-50% between the two channels.
+Dual field-wide allows the extension of the separation between the FT and SC object by merging the two fields initially separated by the VLTI Star Separators.
+In dual-field wide the separation between the FT and SC object can be up to 30".

 Laser guiding beams are launched at the star separator and telescope spiders to trace tip-tilt and pupil motion, respectively, within the VLTI beam relay.
-The GRAVITY beam combiner instrument has internal sensors and actuators to analyse these beams and to apply the corresponding corrections.
+The GRAVITY Beam Combiner Instrument has internal sensors and actuators to analyse these beams and to apply the corresponding corrections.
 Longer-term drifts of the object are compensated with the help of the internal acquisition camera (working at H-band).
 This camera also analyses the signal from the pupil-guiding laser beams launched at the telescope spider.